Have you considered getting involved in property renovations?

 Making a tidy profit renovating a property seems like a very attractive proposition, doesn't it?

-And that’s why more real estate investors are turning their aim at renovations.
+And that’s why more real estate investors are turning their aim to renovations.

-You know…buy low, renovate cheaply and add substantial value is the aim of the game.
+You know… buying low, renovating cheaply and adding substantial value is the aim of the game.

 It sounds simple enough, right?